Search Support Database

 Nox SAS Impedance Measurements

-The core principle for impedance measurements with the Nox SAS cable is that a stable PGND and references are required for accurate impedance measurement.
-In the case of normal PSG, these impedance references are the M1 and M2.
-But with Nox SAS, the impedance references are AF7 and AF8.
-Without these three electrodes connected to the skin and the device, the impedance measurements displayed in Noxturnal will not be accurate.
-The second principle is that the Nox A1s measure impedance (or resistance to electrical flow) between the signal and the body (considered the PGND).
+The core principle for impedance measurements with the Nox SAS cable is that a stable PGND and recording references are required for accurate impedance measurement.
+With Nox SAS, the recording references are AF7 and AF8.
+These three electrodes - PGND, AF7, and AF8 - must be connected to the client and the Nox A1s for the impedance measurements displayed in Noxturnal to be accurate.

-Scenario: Impedance Reference (AF7 or AF8) Off
+Scenario: Recording Reference (AF7 or AF8) Off

 Nox SAS Body Cable

-Like the signals recorded with the Nox SAS head cable, the Nox SAS body cable signals require the PGND, AF7 and AF8 to be attached securely to the person for accurate impedance measurements.
-Without these three signals, the impedance measurements shown on the signal will not be accurate.
-It is essential to keep this in mind when recording PSG with the Nox SAS Solution.
 One significant example is when the PGND is off.
 When this happens, the impedance can show as expected, and the signals look normal.
-However, the impedance values are only accurate with the PGND.
-Also, over time, as the device drifts in regard to the body's electrical potential, you will eventually see signal clipping as the voltages measured are out of range of the amplifier in the Nox A1s device.
+However, the impedance values are only accurate with the PGND attached to the user.
+Over time, the device will drift with the PGND, and eventually, users will see signal clipping as the voltages measured are out of range of the amplifier in the Nox A1s device.

 The Nox A1s with the Nox SAS body cables can record and view multiple ECG/EKG channels.
-Instead of the standard rhythm strip, the Nox SAS body cables offer four lead ECG in the form of RA, RF, LA and LF.
+Instead of the standard rhythm strip, the Nox SAS body cables offer four lead ECGs in the form of RA, RF, LA and LF.
 The screenshot below details the make-up of the four available ECG/EKG channels with Nox SAS Solution.
 The channels are:

 • LA-RF